 3. Any software that would help?

-Yes, actually there are heaps of great software designed to increase your productivity.
+Yes, there are heaps of great software designed to increase your productivity.
 They are available as mobile apps, desktop solutions and web systems.
 You may also find useful add-ons for such clients as Outlook or Thunderbird.
 There are some great solutions that are synchronized between the apps and web, too.

-However, I am not going to evaluate and compare software solutions in this article, since it is based on my personal experience.
-And, frankly speaking, I haven’t found most of the solutions I’ve tried particularly helpful (this will most likely prove otherwise for you, though, considering the sheer number of useful software out there).
+But I am not going to evaluate and compare software solutions in this article, since it is based on my personal experience.
+And, frankly speaking, I haven’t found most of the solutions I’ve tried particularly helpful (this will most likely prove otherwise for you, though, considering the number of useful software out there).

 Please be aware of how much time you need to spend on working with the solution you’ve chosen.
 Does it really increase your productivity?
 Or do you find yourself spending too much time on learning and tweaking?
 This is an important point to consider.

-Now, I need to name a couple of solutions I’ve tried that many people find particularly handy, although I don’t use them myself.
+Now, to a couple of solutions I’ve tried that many people find particularly handy, although I don’t use them myself.
 One of them is Toggl (there is a free basic plan to try it out).
 There are lots of similar interesting solutions, too.
 The other recommendation is practically any Pomodoro timer app.
 You can read more on the Pomodoro technique here.
 Basically you use a timer to work for 25 minutes’ increments and then rest for 5 minutes.
 After three or four 25-minute intervals you take a longer break.
 That’s a great technique, and I urge you to experiment with it.
 What works for me best is the ratio of 40 mins / 3–5 mins.